mattmc3/zshrc1/README.md

 ### Install from the git repository

-Grab the Zebrafish file via `curl`, and source it from your `.zshrc`:
+Grab the Zebrafish repo via `git`, and source it from your `.zshrc`:

 ```zsh
 git clone https://github.com/mattmc3/zebrafish ${ZDOTDIR:-~/.config/zsh}/plugins/zebrafish